kazurayam/materialstore/docs/index.md

         }
     }

-You would want to run this test by running Gradle test task, as this:
+I can ran this test by running Gradle’s `test` task, as this:

     $ gradle test
     > Task :compileJava NO-SOURCE